espressif/esp-idf/docs/en/get-started/index.rst

 Uninstall ESP-IDF
 =================

-If you want to remove ESP-IDF, please follow the :ref:`Uninstall ESP-IDF guide <idf-tools-uninstall>`.
+If you want to remove ESP-IDF, please follow :ref:`idf-tools-uninstall`.